 By accepting Caesar’s debt notes, one accepts Caesar’s debt, making “for a new promise to pay” it.
 That promise tends to be exacted through a requirement to work off that debt by working without pay.
 This is the nature of the income tax, which does not get used to provide government services, but only to pay off the interest of the debt note.
 As if it could ever be enough to pay the principal.
-Additionally, relying on fiat money to exchange for your the fruit of your neighbor’s blood, sweat, and labor, is defrauding your neighbor of a fair compensation.
-Trading your debt for his goods and services is bearing false witness, supposing that worthless, pieces of paper are fair trade for another man’s livelihood.
+Additionally, relying on fiat money to exchange for the fruit of your neighbor’s blood, sweat, and labor, is defrauding your neighbor of a fair compensation.
+Trading your debt for his goods and services is bearing false witness against him, supposing that worthless, pieces of paper are fair trade for another man’s livelihood.
 “Wealth gained by dishonesty will be diminished, But he who gathers by labor will increase.”
 (Proverbs 13:11) Free people are responsible for their own wealth and equity, working the land in self-reliance, according to the Dominion Mandate.
 Another issue with a society run on currency is that government services are provided by borrowing fiat money against society’s children and grandchildren who are sacrificed on Baal’s altars of civil citizenship, orphaned to the State as human sacrifices in order to become productive workers in corvee bondage.
 This is done through birth certification, social security enrollment, and even marriage licensing.
 Those loans and interest rates are deferred onto society’s children while their parents receive the benefits against their collateral progeny, who will one day pay taxes and have their labor inflated in this self-destructive cycle.